 If you experience a computer issue (slow page load, etc.) while logged into Jackrabbit, ensure that you are using the latest version of your browser and that your browser cache has been cleaned.
 Using an older browser version and not regularly cleaning the browser cache are the most typical reasons for web-based software issues.
-For more information see our Best Practice article Tips to Keep Jackrabbit Running its Best Online.
+For more information see our Best Practice article Keep Jackrabbit Running its Best Online.

 If Jackrabbit logs you out while you are actively working, check the following: